Swedish Apple Pie and Stuart’s Fruit Farm

 I first discovered this dessert staying at the home of a college friend.
-Her mom gave me the recipe and I have made Swedish Apple Pie for over 30 years.
+Fortunately, her mom gave me the recipe and I have made Swedish Apple Pie for over 30 years.
 All you have to do is peel and slice apples, mix together flour, sugar, egg, and butter, then pour the batter over the apples and bake.
 It is that easy.
-People who say they cannot bake, can make this dessert.
-You mix it by hand, and you do not need special equipment, just a pie pan.
-If you don’t own a pie pan, just buy the aluminum pans available at the grocery store.
+For people who say they cannot bake, this dessert is for you.
+You mix it by hand without any special equipment, just a pie pan.
+Even if you don’t own a pie pan, just buy the aluminum pans available at the grocery store.
 The pie will taste just as delicious.
 You can make this recipe with confidence knowing it is a delicious and easy dessert that all will love.

 Swedish Apple Pie is a family favorite dessert that I can practically make in my sleep.
-It is so well-loved in my family, one of my sons asked to have it as his “Birthday Cake.”
+My family loves this pie so much, one of my sons asked to have it as his “Birthday Cake.”
 Making Swedish Apple Pie will not interrupt your play time during this gorgeous fall season.
 You can spend the day outside and have time leftover to bake Swedish Apple Pie.
 Fill your home with the aromas of baking apples and cinnamon and a reminder of a beautiful fall day well spent.

 Best Apples to use for baking pie: Serious Eats recommends Braeburn and Golden Delicious apples for making pie.